Back to Tropical Cyclones Climatology Page | Back to Main FAQ Page

 Subject: G1) When is hurricane season ?

 The Atlantic hurricane season is officially from 1 June to 30 November.
 There is nothing magical in these dates, and hurricanes have occurred outside of these six months, but these dates were selected to encompass over 97% of tropical activity.
-June 1st has been the traditional start of the Atlantic hurricane season for decades.
-However, the end date has been slowly shifted outward, from October 31st to November 15th until its current date of November 30th.
+When the Weather Bureau organized its new hurricane warning network in 1935 it scheduled a special telegraph line to connect the various centers to run from June 15th through November 15th.
+Those remained the start and end dates of the 'official' season until 1965, when it was decided to start at the begining of the month of June and run until the end of November.

 The Northeast Pacific basin has a broader peak with activity beginning in late May or early June and going until late October or early November with a peak in storminess in late August/early September.
 NHC's official dates for this basin are from May 15th to November 30th.